rstudio/rstudio-docker-products/workbench-session-init/README.md

 # Quick reference

-> [!NOTE]
+> [!IMPORTANT]
 > A new <a href="https://github.com/posit-dev/images-workbench/blob/main/workbench-session-init/README.md">posit/workbench-session-init</a> image is now generally available and replaces this image.
 >
-> - This image continues to be maintained.
-A deprecation date will be announced separately.
+> - Posit will deprecate this image at the end of 2026.
+Version updates will continue until then.
+Please migrate to the Posit image linked above.
 >
 > New image: <a href="https://hub.docker.com/r/posit/workbench-session-init">Docker Hub</a> | <a href="https://github.com/posit-dev/images-workbench/pkgs/container/workbench-session-init">GHCR</a> | <a href="https://github.com/posit-dev/images-workbench">GitHub</a> | <a href="https://github.com/posit-dev/images/discussions">Discussions</a>